M.S. Clinical Nutrition

 The University of Memphis MS Nutrition / Dietetic Internship and Residency Program is an intensive curriculum lasting only 16 months.
-Students are expected to complete all requirements in the 16 month period but in extenuating circumstances (e.g., severe illness), may be allowed up to 24 months for completion.
+Students are expected to complete all requirements in the 16-month period .
 The program begins in mid-August of the first year and continues with classes and/or supervised practice through the end of the fall semester of the second year.
-The program is 39 credit hours.
+The program is a minimum of 42 credit hours.
 The didactic curriculum focuses on preparing students for clinical rotations.
-Students take 12 hours of coursework each of the first two semesters (fall and spring), and may have an optional 20-hour per week Graduate Assistantship (GA), in a clinical research, healthcare, or management site.
+Students take 9-12 hours of coursework each of the first two semesters (fall and spring), and may have an optional 20-hour per week Graduate Assistantship (GA), in a clinical research, healthcare, or management site.

 The supervised practice (internship/rotations) aspect of the program focuses primarily on adult clinical nutrition with pediatric rotations, community rotations, and management rotations occurring in a variety of healthcare sites throughout the Memphis area.
 Thesis/project work begins during the first fall semester and is optional for completion of the program.
 However, some sites will require that a student conduct research as a component of their involvement at that site.
-If not conducting a thesis/project, students will be expected to complete 3 credit hours of elective coursework.
+If not conducting a thesis/project, students will be expected to complete 3 credit hours of clinical nutrition research coursework.
 Rotations start in late May/early June after completing the initial fall and spring semesters and take place over the summer and second fall semester.
 During this time, students are in rotations 40 hours per week and meet for classes approximately 4 hours per week.
-After completion of the 28 weeks of rotations, the students will have accumulated approximately 1200 hours of supervised practice including a culminating residency experience.
-They will have been prepared beyond entry level and will receive a verification statement.
-Students are then eligible to finish the credentialing process to become a Registered Dietitian (RD).
+After completion of the 28 weeks of rotations, the students will have accumulated approximately 1200 hours of supervised practice.
+They will have been prepared at entry level and will receive a verification statement.
+Students are then eligible to sit for the credentialing exam to become a Registered Dietitian/Nutritionist (RDN).
 If applicable, students will defend their thesis/project during the second fall semester; or if not completing a thesis/project, will complete a comprehensive exit exam.

 The state of Tennessee requires that RDs be licensed, as do most other states.
 Students will be given instructions about licensure prior to graduation.
 If a student is unable to complete the program in 16 months, they will be allowed to continue for 8 additional months in order to allow for completion.